Snuzzn/AirBrB/UIUX.md

 - Non-logged in users are constrained in what they can do.
 In particular, the dropdown menu provides logged-in users with the options to only 'login' or 'register'.
 - Minimal steps for users to carry out tasks to maintain efficiency of the user journey.
 - Cursor pointer used to indicate interactive elements.
+- Used Figma to create initial design of AirBrB (see screenshot `FigmaInitialDesign` in root).
+- Ensured user safety via additional popup to confirm deletion of a host's listing.

 ### Accessibility
 - `alt` tags with appropriate descriptions used for images.